 Instead of having a giant projector in the centre of the Digital Theatre at Armagh Planetarium, the Digistar 3 uses a bank of six video projectors which display the images on the Theatre’s hemispherical ceiling, presenting a night sky with outstanding accuracy.
 With Digistar 3, visitors can travel to anywhere in the entire Universe.
 Planets, stars, galaxies and asteroids can be viewed in full detail as though they are just over your heads.
 Unparalleled scenes are displayed in the Digital Theatre via the Digistar 3 Projection System.

 Armagh Planetarium and Nasa

 Armagh Planetarium has always enjoyed a prominent international status.
-Accordingly, Nasa loaned the Planetarium with invaluable items from its archives, such as an Apollo spacesuit and some astronaut’s clothes worn on the Skylab space station, and the most valuable item of them all is a fragment of moon rock collected by astronaut Eugene Cernan from the Taurus-Littrow valley.
+Accordingly, Nasa loaned the Planetarium with invaluable items from its archives.
+Such as an Apollo spacesuit and some astronaut’s clothes worn on the Skylab space station.
+The most valuable item of them all is a fragment of moon rock.
+This rock was collected by astronaut Eugene Cernan from the Taurus-Littrow valley.
 Here’s the fun part, visitors can try on the spacesuit’s helmet and gloves.

 Amazing Armagh Planetarium Facts

 According to www.armaghplanet.com, here are some facts about Armagh Planetarium:

 - Over 1.65 million people – more than the population of Northern Ireland – have visited Armagh Planetarium.